szczyglis-dev/py-gpt/README.md

 Agent-related application settings are organized under `Settings -> Agents and experts`.
 The **Chat with Agents** section contains settings for this workflow. **Show full tool-chain in Chat with Agents** is disabled by default; when enabled, the final response stores and displays the complete chain of normal tool calls executed during the workflow, with a separate expandable Request/Response pair for each call.
 Internal orchestration and worker-management calls are not included.

+**Restore full workflow history on next request** controls what is sent back to the main agent from completed Chat with Agents turns on later requests.
+It is enabled by default for backward compatibility.
+When enabled, PyGPT restores the full persisted workflow, including intermediate main-agent output and worker results, which can improve continuity and accuracy but uses more input tokens.
+When disabled, only the final response from each completed turn is restored.
+The complete workflow remains stored in the database and available to the UI, but omitting it from model-facing history saves tokens at the cost of less detailed workflow context.
+The live history token estimate and Advanced Context Handling checkpoint sizing/snapshots use the same policy.

 The same section also exposes worker-count and iteration limits used by the Chat with Agents runtime:

 - **Max iterations (Chat / Orchestrator)** - maximum number of main-agent iterations in Chat and Orchestrator modes.
 Default: `48`.